tracel-ai/burn/README.md

 ## no_std support

 Burn supports `no_std` with `alloc` for the inference mode with the NDArray backend.
-Simply disable the default features of the `burn` and `burn-ndarray` packages (minimum required to run the inference mode).
-See the [burn-no-std-tests](https://github.com/burn-rs/burn/tree/main/examples/burn-no-std-tests) package as a reference implementation.
-Additionally `burn-core` and `burn-tensor` packages support `no_std` with `alloc` if needed to direclty include them as dependencies (the `burn` package reexports `burn-core` and `burn-tensor`).
+Simply disable the default features of the `burn` and `burn-ndarray` crates (minimum required to run the inference mode).
+See the [burn-no-std-tests](https://github.com/burn-rs/burn/tree/main/examples/burn-no-std-tests) example as a reference implementation.

+Additionally `burn-core` and `burn-tensor` crates support `no_std` with `alloc` if needed to direclty include them as dependencies (the `burn` crates reexports `burn-core` and `burn-tensor`).
 Note, under the `no_std` mode, a random seed is generated during the build time if the seed is not initialized by `Backend::seed` method.
 Additionally, [spin::mutex::Mutex](https://docs.rs/spin/latest/spin/mutex/struct.Mutex.html) is used in place of [std::sync::Mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html) under the `no_std` mode.

 ## License